trevormil/bitbadges-docs/for-developers/core-concepts/transferability-approvals.md

 }
 ```

-User incoming / outgoing approvals follow the same interface except **toMapping** is auto-populated with the user's address for incoming approvals and similarly the **fromMapping** for outgoingApprovals.
+User incoming / outgoing approvals follow the same interface except **toList** is auto-populated with the user's address for incoming approvals and similarly the **fromList** for outgoingApprovals.

 **Approved vs Unapproved**